-So, it strikes me as funny that of all the people I’ve loved who are no longer with me, I see them in the birds.
+So it strikes me that of all the people I’ve loved who are no longer with me, I see them in the birds.
 My grandma – the day she died one warm October over a decade ago – I was walking around the streets of Carmel alone.
 Deciding if being so far away from home was the worst decision I was making.
 And as I rounded a corner, I froze.
 Up ahead, in the row of rose bushes blooming in all shades of fuchsia, mauve, blush, bubblegum pink, was a bouquet of hummingbirds.
 A glittering, a hover, a shimmer, a tune, a charm.
 All the things birders would affectionately call it.
-All accurate, as I watched them zig and zap and chirp at each other and perch on the delicate rosebush branches, if even for a few second as their hearts would beat on.
-Ruby-red throated with emerald green wings, like the Wizard of Oz came into full color on a bird.
+All accurate, as I watched them zig and zap and chirp at each other and perch on the delicate rose bush branches, if even for a few seconds as their hearts would beat on.
+Ruby-red throated with emerald green wings, like The Wizard of Oz came into full color on a bird.
 GG, my grandma, died at that moment.
 She did.
 I now understand why birds are more akin to angels.

 The hour he died, that bright and green June day, those five red finch baby birds fledged the nest in their first flight.
-And then later, the blood red northern cardinal sitting on the blacktop of the driveway, hopping towards all of us who lingered outside on the wraparound porch as my dad’s body lay inside, no longer taking air from the room.
-The cardinal would advance a few hops towards us; as the conversation halted, more hops forward.
-Of course, we were all looking for a sign, that he was free, he knew he was loved.
+And then later, the blood red Northern cardinal sitting on the blacktop of the driveway, hopping towards all of us who lingered outside on the wraparound porch as my dad’s body lay inside, no longer taking air from the room.
+The cardinal would advance a few hops towards us.
+As our conversation halted, more hops forward.
+Of course, we were all looking for a sign that he was free, he knew he was loved.
 We took it.

 When a Cardinal appears in your yard, it is a visitor from Heaven